apike/allenpike.com/_posts/2019-05-30-itunes-error.markdown

 <a href="/images/2019/itunes/500-zero-size.png"><img src="/images/2019/itunes/500-zero-size.png"></a>

 By 2015, it was time for a reset.
-With great fanfare and an remarkable performance by Eddy Cue, Apple Music was born.
+With great fanfare and a remarkable performance by Eddy Cue, Apple Music was born.
 With Apple Music, the iTunes team was finally given the time and space to fully overhaul the app, ditching 15 years of legacy chaos once and for all.

 Just kidding, it was just stuck on top of what was already there.